 Always (!) consult the Portland Pedestrian Injury Attorney - 503-699-6496 - We are here 24x7 if you have questions.

-Who is to blame for the pedestrian accident is the first thing to consider if you are thinking about filing a lawsuit for pedestrian injuries.
-For example, the best pedestrian accident lawyer in Oregon will look for things if the driver drove through a red light?
+Who is to blame for the accident is the first thing to consider if you are thinking about filing a lawsuit for pedestrian injuries.
+For example, did the driver blow through a red light?
 Was he speeding?
-Was he drunk or distracted?
+Was he drunk?
 Did you wander out into the street while using a cell phone?
 Did the accident happen in a crosswalk?

 In most states, including Oregon, you as a pedestrian-only can recover damages in a lawsuit when the driver was more than 50% at fault.
-If you wandered into traffic while texting and there was nothing the driver could do to not hit you, there might be no legal case here.
+If you wandered into traffic while texting and there was nothing the driver could do to not hit you, there probably is no legal case here.

 Let’s assume though that someone other than you the pedestrian is at fault.
 In some cases, more than one person causes a pedestrian accident.
 For instance, Driver 1 might run a red light, and Driver 2 has the green light and swerves to avoid Driver 1, but that swerve caused Driver 2 to lose control and hit you in the crosswalk.